Chart Color Schemes

 Eleebana shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Eleebana is significantly higher than broader benchmarks, with 32.3% of residents aged 15+ holding university qualifications compared to 21.3% in Rest of NSW and 23.5% in SA3 area.
-This educational advantage positions the area strongly for knowledge-based opportunities.
-Bachelor degrees are the most common at 21.9%, followed by postgraduate qualifications (7.0%) and graduate diplomas (3.4%).
-Trade and technical skills also feature prominently, with 36.0% of residents aged 15+ holding vocational credentials – advanced diplomas (13.0%) and certificates (23.0%).
+Eleebana's educational attainment is notably high with 32.3% of residents aged 15 and above holding university qualifications, compared to 21.3% in the broader Rest of NSW region and 23.5% in the SA3 area.
+This achievement positions Eleebana favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 21.9%, followed by postgraduate qualifications (7.0%) and graduate diplomas (3.4%).
+Vocational credentials are also prominent, with 36.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 13.0% and certificates for 23.0%.

-Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
+Educational participation is notably high in Eleebana, with 28.1% of residents currently enrolled in formal education.
 This includes 9.6% in primary education, 8.7% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education